TaxoPress/TaxoPress/readme.txt

 It was written with this philosophy : best performances, more secured and brings a lot of new functions

+This plugin is developped on WordPress 3.1, with the constant WP_DEBUG to TRUE.

 * Administration
 	* Tags suggestion from Yahoo!
 Term Extraction API, OpenCalais, Alchemy, Zemanta, Tag The Net, Local DB with AJAX request
 		* Compatible with TinyMCE, FCKeditor, WYMeditor and QuickTags